 IMPERSONATE

-can create additional users whose identity can be easily adopted through
+can create additional users whose identity can be adopted by using

-- For user, you can specify either an SQL identifier or a string value (single quotation marks).
+- The impersonated user can be identified using either an SQL identifier or a string value (using single quotation marks).

 -